HappyGroupHub/Discord-Line-Message-Sync/README.md

 2. Select your channel application
 3. Select Messaging API, find `Webhook URL` and click edit
 4. Fill in the URL of your Line bot and add `/callback` at the end
-5. Click `Save` and you are done!
+5. Click `Save` and it's pretty done!
+6. Remember to check `Use webhook` under the `Webhook URL` section

-Note that Line webhook only works with HTTPS, so you need to use a reverse proxy to make it work.
+Notes: Line webhook only works with HTTPS, so you need to use a reverse proxy to make it work.
 If you don't know how to create a reverse proxy, you can use [ngrok](https://ngrok.com/) to create a temporary one.

 ### Use Ngrok to create a reverse proxy